bparanj/crystal/electronics/book/work.md

 Lifting an apple 1 meter requires 1 joule of energy.
 1 joule of energy is required to lift an apple weighing 100 grams 1 meter in the air.

+A Newton is a unit of force - it's how hard you're pushing or pulling something.

+Think of it this way:
+- 1 Newton ≈ the force of holding a small apple in your palm (the Earth pulling down on it)
+- 10 Newtons ≈ the force of holding a 1kg bag of sugar
+- 500 Newtons ≈ the force needed to lift a medium-sized adult

+Force is simply a push or pull that can change how something moves or stays still.

 ## Lifting an Apple